-If you feel you have a compelling reason that cannot be easily documented or are uncertain if your reasons are compelling, you should ideally discuss this with Dr. S before the assignment due date.
-If this is not possible, then FIRST, hand-in as much of the assignment as you possibly can on the due date and THEN contact Dr. S to discuss your situation.
+If you feel you have a compelling reason that cannot be easily documented or are uncertain if your reasons are compelling, you should ideally discuss this with Dr. S or Dr. C before the assignment due date.
+If this is not possible, then FIRST, hand-in as much of the assignment as you possibly can on the due date and THEN contact Dr. S or Dr. C to discuss your situation.
 All discussions are kept confidential.